Moesif/moesif-laravel/README.md

 ];
 ```

-Also, if you have only certain routes that are APIs you want to track, feel free
-to use route specific middleware setup also.
+To track only certain routes, use route specific middleware setup.

 ### Publish the package config file